Ridgeway Mennonite Church (Harrisonburg, Virginia, USA)

 Headings was an experienced pastor, having served pastorates in Oregon, his home state, and in Kansas, and was seen as a good fit for Ridgeway.
 Three years into that calling however, the congregation and his spouse, Dorothy (Yoder), tearfully bid farewell to Richard who succumbed to an early death from cancer in June 2003.

 A variety of programs have characterized the congregation’s efforts to fulfill that purpose.
-These include a Kid’s Club designed to reach children in the neighborhood surrounding the church, two MYF groups, a young adult fellowship, a Sister Care ministry, a men’s Bible study group, and a Prime Timers fellowship.
+These include a Kid’s Club designed to reach children in the neighborhood surrounding the church, a youth group for junior and senior high, a women’s fellowship, a men’s Bible study group, and a Jubilee Care ministry.
+Several RMC members have also felt called to live in the neighborhood of the church, assisted by Ridgeway’s ownership of the houses that flank the church building on both sides.
+Multiple families that started in these rentals have since bought properties in the surrounding neighborhood.

 Bibliography